 third: rfc is about IRC as a protocol. there are many commands in quassel that are not a 1 to 1 mapping of raw IRC and believe me, you don't want that to be changed.
 Or would you want "/kick user you don't belong here" to try to kick the user "you" from channel "user" with the reason "don't belong here"?
 I guess not...

 forth: I acknowledge that the default behaviour is not what old IRC die-hards might expect from an IRC client.

-#4 Updated by Sputnick about 11 years ago
+#4 Updated by Sputnick over 11 years ago

 Since several users have complained about clearing the topic accidentally, and param-less /topic indeed displays the topic in most clients (and never clears it), I have changed the behavior.